 In the HDMI/DVI standard, four differential pairs carry the TMDS signals.
 In DVI, three of these pairs are dedicated to carrying RGB video and sync data.
 For HDMI, audio data is interleaved with the video data; the DVI standard does not incorporate audio information.
-The fourth high speed differential pair is used for the AV data-word clock, and runs at one-tenth the speed of the TMDS data channels.
+The fourth high speed differential pair is used for the AV data-word clock and runs at one-tenth the speed of the TMDS data channels.

-The four high speed channels of the AD8197 are identical.
-No concession was made to lower the bandwidth of the fourth channel for the pixel clock, so any channel can be used for any TMDS signal.
+The four high speed channels of the AD8191A are identical.
+No concession was made to lower the bandwidth of the fourth channel for the pixel clock; therefore, any channel can be used for any TMDS signal.
 The user chooses which signal is routed over which channel.
-Additionally, the TMDS channels are symmetrical; therefore, the p and n of a given differential pair are interchangeable, provided the inversion is consistent across all inputs and outputs of the AD8197.
-However, the routing between inputs and outputs through the AD8197 is fixed.
-For example, in quad mode, Output Channel 0 always switches between Input A0, Input B0, Input C0, Input D0, and so forth.
+Additionally, the TMDS channels are symmetrical; therefore, the p and n of a given differential pair are interchangeable, provided the inversion is consistent across all inputs and outputs of the AD8191A.
+However, the routing between inputs and outputs through the AD8191A is fixed.

-The AD8197 buffers the TMDS signals and the input traces can be considered electrically independent of the output traces.
+The AD8191A buffers the TMDS signals and the input traces can be considered electrically independent of the output traces.
 In most applications, the quality of the signal on the input TMDS traces is more sensitive to the PCB layout.
-Regardless of the data being carried on a specific TMDS channel, or whether the TMDS line is at the input or the output of the AD8197, all four high speed signals should be routed on a PCB in accordance with the same RF layout guidelines.
+Regardless of the data being carried on a specific TMDS channel, or whether the TMDS line is at the input or the output of the AD8191A, all four high speed signals should be routed on a PCB in accordance with the same RF layout guidelines.